vlitzke/kitchenflies/walkthrough/1_setup/README.md

 | - | input file 2.fq.gz |
 | `-o` | output file directory |

+This can take in a sequence of *.fq.gz files.

-This outputs an HTML file which contains summary statistics for each individual read.
+It outputs an HTML file which contains summary statistics for each individual read.
 To combine all HTML reports, we use MultiQC[^3] using to generate a single large report (which apparently may also use information from other downstream tools, e.g. adapter trimming, alignment).

 ```
 conda install bioconda::multiqc